eclipse-archived/codewind-operator/README.md

 Keycloak is deployed and setup using the operator.

 Import the following YAML to configure a default instance of Keycloak.
-For convenience, a copy of this file is provided in `./deploy/crds/codewind.eclipse.org_v1alpha1_keycloak_cr.yaml`
+For convenience, a copy of this file is provided in this code repo under `./deploy/crds/codewind.eclipse.org_v1alpha1_keycloak_cr.yaml`

 In this example a new Keycloak service will be created called "devex001" in the namespace "codewind" with a PVC claim of 1GB